affinda/affinda-python/docs/models.md

 - `show_dropdown`:
 - `display_enum_value`: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
+- `hide_enum_detail`: If true, the hoverable enum value detail icon will be hidden.
 - `drop_null`: If True, any dropdown annotations that fail to parse to a value will be discarded.
 - `enabled_child_fields`: